ncatlab/nlab-content/pages/1974.md

   \right)
 $$

-then, as is immediate from the first of the two equivalence relations in def. \ref{GrothendieckGroupViaQuotientOfCartesianProduct}, the definition of the Grothendieck group $G(A)$ simplies to
+then, as is immediate from the first of the two equivalence relations in def. \ref{GrothendieckGroupViaQuotientOfCartesianProduct}, the definition of the Grothendieck group $G(A)$ simplifies to

 $$
   G(A) = (A \times A)/ \sim